-Action Impact on Quality of Practice Outcomes for children and families Accountable Person(s) Milestones Milestones Ensure that, in all children's records, there is a plan to keep other people safe and contingency planning if issues in the child's life increase the likelihood of harmful behaviour.
+Ensure that, in all children's records, there is a plan to keep other people safe and contingency planning if issues in the child's life increase the likelihood of harmful behaviour.
 Where risk to the child's safety or wellbeing is identified, put in place clear contingency planning for circumstances where the risk may increase.
-Where risk to other people are identified, put in place clear contingency planning for circumstances where the risk may increase (HMIP recommendation) Staff will have a clear vision as to how plans will support desistance Reduction in re-offending rates Youth Justice Team Managers with support from PDL Risk of harm training to be commissioned to support assessment in the Explanations and Conclusions section of AssetPlus, including contingency planning All YJS staff to undertaken annual refresh of the Safeguarding Children training as part of the wider Adolescent Service workforce development All staff to have access and use the Youth Justice Interactive Learning platform Themed audit- Assessment and planning linked to risk of harm and safety and wellbeing to be undertaken.
-Findings from the audit to inform workforce development planning.
+Where risk to other people are identified, put in place clear contingency planning for circumstances where the risk may increase (HMIP recommendation) Managers with support suspont assessment in the Explanations and Conclusions section of AssetPlus, including contingency planning for circumstances where the risk may increase (HMIP recommendation) Them are a clear contingency planning for circumstances where the risk may increase (HMIP recommendation) Them a clear contingency planning for circumstances where the risk may increase (HMIP recommendation) Action Impact on Quality of Practice Outcomes for children and families Accountable Person(s) Milestones Milestones records, there is a plan to keep other people safe and contingency planning if issues in the child's life increase the likelihood of harmful behaviour.
+Where risk to the child's safety or wellbeing is identified, put in place clear contingency planning for circumstances where the risk may increase.
+Where risk to other people are identified, put in place clear contingency planning for circumstances where the risk may increase where the risk may increase vision as to how plans will Managers with support to be commissioned to support assessment in the Explanations and Conclusions section of AssetPlus, including contingency planning All YJS staff to undertaken annual refresh of the Safeguarding Children training as part of the wider Adolescent Service workforce development All staff to have access and use the Youth Justice Interactive Learning platform Themed audit- Assessment and planning linked to risk of harm and safety and wellbeing to be undertaken.
+Findings from the audit to inform workforce